bestwebsoft/google-captcha-recaptcha-wordpress-plugin/readme.txt

 7. Contact form with Google Captcha.

 == Changelog ==

+= V1.17 - 29.06.2015 =
+* Bugfix : We fixed the bug with checking captcha in custom login form\register form\lost password form.

 = V1.16 - 18.05.2015 =
 * Bugfix : We fixed the bug with checking captcha when deleted 'recaptcha_widget_div'.